sckott/recology/_posts/2018-10-02-limiting-dependencies.md

 * Why introduce more complexity if it can be avoided?
 * It's one more thing out of your control. sure, in a perfect world package API's never break, at least after a certain version (v1 or so), but we can't depend on that.
 * Rolling your own solution for a problem (aka function/class/etc.) means its completely under your control
 * There's a lot of great packages out there.
-However, in my opinion, many packages, including many of my own, are targeted at interactive users, not neccesarily optimizing for other packages to use.
+However, in my opinion, many packages, including many of my own, are targeted at interactive users, not necessarily optimizing for other packages to use.
 So even though a package may do X really well, you can also do X on your own if it's simple enough.

 ### base R solutions